 - no payday loans in the last two years before a mortgage application.
 Even if you can repay it on time, many lenders see these as a sign of financial problems.

 - if you have an overdraft, try to reduce it.
 If you don’t have an overdraft, make sure it stays that way!

-- this is not the time to have any complications in your credit record.
+- don’t change your name!
+It won’t stop you getting a mortgage but it can cause temporary problems on credit records so why take the risk.
 If you have just got married, leave changing the name on your accounts until after you have moved.

 - you have a low deposit;